chicuong2k3/MicroservicesApp/README.md

-# E-commerce Application using Microservices Architecture
+# E-commerce Application with Microservices Architecture

-## Common libraries used in all Microservices
+## Libraries used
 - MediatR for CQRS pattern (a library that implements Mediator pattern).
 - Mapster for Object Mapping.
 - Carter for API Endpoints.